ucsd-ml-arts/generative-text-ktantipa/README.md

 ## Results

-The final result of the generated text/story is in this github, the file is called 'Goosebumps_generated_text_(Remake).pdf'
+The final result of the generated story can be found in this github, the file is called 'Goosebumps_generated_text_(Remake).pdf'

 ## Technical Notes